j256/simplejmx/README.txt

 For more information, visit the home page:
 	http://256.com/sources/simplejmx/

-Online documentation can be found off the home page:
+Online documentation can be found off the home page.
+Here are the Javadocs:
 	http://256.com/sources/simplejmx/javadoc/simplejmx/doc-files/simplejmx.html

 The git repository is: